-Labor force participation rates were highest among white residents (84%), followed closely by black (83%), multiracial (82%), and Hispanic (81%) residents.
+Labor force participation rates were highest among multiracial residents (85%), followed closely by white and black residents (both 84%).
+Hispanic (80%) residents had the next highest rate.
 Fewer Asian residents were in the labor force (78%).
-Labor force participation rates were lowest among American Indian (73%) residents.
+Labor force participation rates were lowest among American Indian (70%) residents.

-Hispanic men and Asian men have the highest labor force participation rates—94%—followed by white men (90%).
-Black women have the next highest labor force participation rates (84%) followed by black men (81%).
+Hispanic men have the highest labor force participation rates—93%—followed by multiracial and Asian men (both 90%).
+White men have the next highest labor force participation rates (89%).